New – Currently Available in Michigan Only

 The Introductory Electrical Technician program is designed to provide learmers with the foundational skills and knowledge required to pursue a rewarding career in the electrical and electronics fields.
 By blending theoretical concepts with hands-on experience, this program equips students with the tools to understand, troubleshoot, and maintain electrical systems in a variety of applications, from residential wiring to industrial automation.

-The next cohort will begin Fall 2025.
+Interested applicants are encouraged to join the waitlist of their program of interest.
 Learn more below.
-Interested applicants are encouraged to join the waitlist of their program of interest.

 All other programs are available globally and offer online schedule options.